jngdan/JWS/README.md

 v1.11 - November 2nd, 2024

 Time cycle for tests is longer from 30 seconds to 1 minute, in order to allow updating of system if takes more time than expected in some cases, especially for MQTT.
 A stop/restart will occur now 5 minutes after an error rises up instead of 2 minutes and half.

+v1.2 - November 09, 2024

+This version brings the following changes:
+-	After initializing the module, a permanent WiFi connectivity check (as defined in the settings) is performed.
+If any network disconnection is detected, JWS will attempt to reconnect and if is unsuccessful, perform a JWS resetting.
+-	Setting the hostname 'JWS_ESP32' in order to facilitate module identification on WiFi network.